pransoft7/load-balancer-go/README.md

 **Metrics**
 A simple metrics endpoint showing active connections per backend, rate-limit drops, health check states, retry rates would help when load-testing the server.

+**Benchmarking**
+A comprehensive benchmark script tailored to load test this server can provide insights on how much traffic it can handle and find potential bottlenecks, further feeding design enhancements.

 **Config Reload**
 Currently, we require a restart to change backend configuration.
 A possibility to reload backend configuration on the fly would be nice.
 This also needs redesign of next backend atomic counter as mentioned above.

 **Environment Variables**
 The parameters configuration can be handled with a `.env` file instead of directly changing in the main code.

+**Testing**
+Add detailed unit and integration tests